What is UBI? (Universal Basic Income)

 A similar program more related to sharing resources is Texas’ Permanent University Fund (PUF).
 Established in 1876, the PUF utilizes revenue generated by oil and gas companies to fund and support higher education within the state.

-The only other similar program that’s been rolled out more broadly in the U.S. is the welfare system, or government support for citizens usually intended to ensure that people can meet their basic needs.
+Another example of something akin to UBI is the welfare system, which is government support to help ensure very-low-income citizens can meet their basic needs.
 However, people lose their eligibility for welfare programs (like food stamps provided by SNAP or Medicaid benefits) if they begin earning more than a certain threshold.

 While an argument could be made that welfare is a stepping stone to deploying universal basic income, that hasn’t quite happened yet.
+This is despite the fact that many have tried.
 In the 1960s, Martin Luther King, Jr. called for a UBI to abolish poverty and help diminish income inequality among Americans.
-That same decade, President Richard Nixon in 1969 toyed with a UBI plan to assist poor families by giving them $1,600 a year—equivalent to roughly $11,600 in 2020.
+That same decade, President Richard Nixon in 1969 toyed with a UBI plan to assist poor families by giving them $1,600 a year — equivalent to roughly $11,600 in 2020.

 Before Yang revived the idea, the Green Party in 2010 advocated for a universal basic income to “every adult regardless of health, employment, or marital status, in order to minimize government bureaucracy and intrusiveness into people’s lives.”
 In 2017, in Hawaii, Hawaii State Rep. Chris Lee published a bill to investigate basic income for his state and explore its viability.